We believe that doctors and lawyers should work together to help people reach their full potential and have safe, secure, and healthy lives.

 How do I apply?

-Click here to download the Common Clinic Medical-Legal Partnership for Seniors application.
-Priority will be given to students who apply by April 21 at 5 p.m. with rolling admission after that date.
+MLPS uses the Common Clinic Application located on the UC Hastings website.
+Applications for Fall 2019 will become available at the end of March 2019.
+Priority will be given to students who apply by April 19, 2019 at 5 pm, with rolling admission after that date.

 "I am very grateful to have been a part of the clinic, because I now understand what having clients is like and, though I am still training to be more careful about providing advice and interacting with clients, I have learned and experienced things that books could never teach me."